- Media & Publications

 Exposure is a necessary condition for a hazard to become a risk.
-If humans or the environment are exposed to a hazardous substance or ingredient above a certain safe level, this means it is likely that the individuals are at risk and that they will be harmed.
-For example for many food additives a safe limit of acceptable daily intake is set in mg/kg bodyweight per day.
+If humans or the environment are exposed to a hazardous substance or ingredient above a certain safe level, this means that the odds are more likely for the individuals to be at increased risk for harm.
+In the example above regarding UV sunrays, humans need a certain amount of exposure to sunlight to stay healthy.
+However, excess exposure posses a risk which can minimized by use of sunscreen, sunshades and sunglasses.
+In another example, many food additives have a safe limit of acceptable daily intake is set in mg/kg bodyweight per day which have been established by data from the scientific community and responsible authorities.
 If exposure remains within this limit, and this is typically the case, then there is no risk.
 Even occasional exceedances may not pose a risk since there are safety factors built into the safe limit, and it is a limit for exposure every day for a lifetime.

 The concept of risk can be simply captured in the equation: “Risk = Hazard x Exposure”.
 For a hazardous object or situation to become a risk, there must be exposure.
 For example, a wild and dangerous animal will always represent a hazard, but as long as it remains properly caged it will not represent a risk.